tsk-tsk/tsk-tsk/README.md

     proper build tool, like [SBT](https://www.scala-sbt.org/) or [Mill](http://www.lihaoyi.com/mill/)
   - you want to rely on features of build tools, like compiler plugins, custom warning settings, multi-projects, test frameworks, code coverage measurements, etc.
-  - you don't mind spending an extra effort to provide the best possible experience for your end users: in that case use the respective system's package management software or provide an appropriate platform-dependent installer like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) has
+  - you don't mind spending extra effort to provide the best possible experience for your end users: in that case use the respective system's package management software or provide an appropriate platform-dependent installer like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) has
+  - you (and/or your users) are on Windows without WSL or on any other platform that is not yet supported:
+    [Ammonite Scripts](http://ammonite.io/#ScalaScripts) will be of help to you
   - or, in general, when other Scala tools work well for your use-cases already

 ## Example